streathamchess/streathamchess.github.io/index.md

 ### 3) Mobile apps

 Once you are all set up on lichess you might want to get a mobile app.
 These are available in the normal Apple and Google app stores.
 Some information about the mobile apps can be found here:  [https://lichess.org/mobile](https://lichess.org/mobile)

+Be aware that not all lichess features can be accessed via the apps, so you may prefer to play using the lichess website, even when using a phone or tablet.

 <hr>